sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

     this file.
 -   *datafile*: the list of files used to compute this file.
 -   *trialinfo*: information about each data trial.
-This is similar to the list of information in the field "trialinfo" of *STUDY.dataset* (however it also includes information about condition, group and session which is stored separately in the *STUDY.dataset* structure).
+This is similar to the list of information in the field 'trialinfo' of *STUDY.dataset* (however it also includes information about condition, group and session which is stored separately in the *STUDY.dataset* structure).